Resumes

 LINK Transit, Wenatchee, WA – represented and non-represented employees; provided support for upcoming negotiations for coach operators

-Skagit PUB – represented and non-represented employees
+Skagit PUD – represented and non-represented employees

 Skagit Transit, Burlington, WA – non-represented employees